Kevin-Kairu/New-Employee-Orientation-and-Onboarding-Training-Feedback-Survey-Dashboard/README.md

 New employees who joined the organization within the last 6 months and have completed the onboarding and orientation training sessions.

 The process involved building an end-to-end data collection dashboard using KoboToolbox and Power-Bi.
 I built the questionnaire using ODK XLS Form, which I then loaded to Kobo Toolbox.
-After collecting the data using the KoboCollect, I connected the KoboToolbox to PowerBi (using Kobo APIs), hennce I was able to create a live, refreshable dataset.
+After collecting the data using the KoboCollect, I connected the KoboToolbox to PowerBi (using Kobo APIs), hence I was able to create a live, refreshable dataset.